awesome-starter/website/docs/guide.md

 ### What is Awesome Starter?

 Awesome Starter is a curated list of awesome things related to starter templates.
+Create some interesting and practical project startup templates through [Create Preset CLI](#what-is-create-preset), and it can also help you manage your favorite project configurations.

+For a long time, there has been a lack of a tool to manage the configuration of your own public and private projects, so with the birth of Create Preset, if you find it useful, [Welcome to give it a Star](https://github.com/awesome-starter/create-preset) !

 ### What is Create Preset?